 A lower discount rate increases the present value of benefit obligations and increases pension expense.
-A one percentage point decrease in the assumed discount rate would have increased pension expense in 2010 by \$5.8 million.
-A one percentage point increase in the assumed discount rate would have decreased pension expense in 2010 by \$2.7 million
+A one percentage point decrease in the assumed discount rate would have increased pension expense in 2011 by \$6.6 million.
+A one percentage point increase in the assumed discount rate would have decreased pension expense in 2011 by \$4.4 million.

 A lower expected rate of return on pension plan assets would increase pension expense.
-The expected return on plan assets was 8.0% at December 31, 2010.
-A one-percentage point increase/decrease in the assumed return on pension plan assets assumption would have changed pension expense in 2010 by approximately \$4.0 million.
-The actual return on pension plan assets during 2010 and 2009 was significantly higher than our expected rate of return on pension plan assets of 8%.
-However, management believes that 8% is still a valid assumption for the expected return on pension plan assets due to the long-term nature of our benefit obligations and the likely returns associated with our allocation targets to various investments.
+The expected return on plan assets was 8.0% at December 31, 2011.
+A one-percentage point increase/decrease in the assumed return on pension plan assets assumption would have changed pension expense in 2011 by approximately \$4.6 million.
+The actual return on pension plan assets during 2011 and 2010 was significantly higher than our expected rate of return on pension plan assets of 8.0%.
+However, in calculating the anticipated pension expense for 2012 management has reduced the expected return on plan assets to 7.5%.
+The reduction was primarily driven by the changes in the allocation targets of our investments during the year.